 - Publish my Rock & Metal Dance online course.

-- Give five offline workshops to spread the dance style.
+- Teach five offline workshops to spread this dance style.

 - Work with two rock-metal music bands / musicians.

-- To achieve that at least one festival of music of certain relevance includes dance in its program.
+- Achieve that at least one festival of music of certain relevance includes dance in its program.

 - Meet and interview at least 25 rock-metal dancers.

 When I writing them down, I try to be realistic: I see it possible to increase the number of own choreographies because there are other projects that I have abandoned this 2016, so I have more time.
 Also I try to face some challenge, something that I do not find it easy a priori: for example, I see it quite feasible to work with a musician or band this 2017 but I do not see so clearly that I will have the opportunity to do it with two.
 And, finally, I include a big challenge: getting a music festival to schedule dance, being an activity unknown to them and in which it is very possible that they have little interest, is of course a big challenge.

 What if I do not know how to dance?